 - Make the salad per the directions, but leave off the cashews.
 Store them separately and then add them as you eat the salad.
 If you mix them in when making it, they will lose a little of their crunch if you aren’t going to eat it in the next couple of days.
 If you decide to mix them in, they will still be good though!

 - If you already have shredded chicken, you can substitute that instead of the pan fried chicken breast.
 I find the seasoned chicken breast works the best for this recipe, but the shredded chicken makes an easy substitute.

-This recipe is perfect to make on Sunday and then have it for lunch or dinner throughout the week.
-It pairs really well with rice (cauliflower or regular white), or you could load it in a baked sweet potato.
+This paleo salad recipe is perfect to make on Sunday and then have it for lunch or dinner throughout the week.
+It pairs really well with rice (cauliflower or white), or you could load it in a baked sweet potato.
 We served it with a said of air fryer potatoes (minus the rosemary) and it was a great match!
 Michael said it would be good in a sandwich so if that sounds tasty, go for it.

 It will last in the fridge for up to 5 days in a tightly sealed glass container.

 More Whole30 Chicken Recipes